Yes, it’s a fact that we live in a social media world. But why should it be full of rambling digital noise?

 In situations like this, one question pops up into my head.
 Why they are doing this?
 Don’t they know that talking about yourself too much is often a sign of a needy personality that seeks for attention?
 Who on earth will trust a person or a brand when they are stigmatized as narcissist monsters?

 The Truth About Over Sharing

-Despite the fact that we all are connected to the internet web, I remind myself that as a society although we are using Social Media for more than 20 years, still people are not familiar with the true sense of digital connectivity.
+Despite the fact that we all are connected to the internet web, I remind myself daily that as a society although we are using Social Media for more than 20 years, there are many people who are not familiar with the true sense of digital connectivity.

 During one of my Workshops, a 40 something student asked me why people don’t react to her social media posts.
 She also stressed out that she keeps sharing 3 times per day (on all her social media accounts !!!) just to make sure that everyone gets her news.